Rooban1030/Rooban1030/README.md

-- 👋 Hi, I’m @Rooban1030
+- 👋 Hi, I’m Rooban
-- 👀 I’m interested in Block chain
+- 👀 I'm intrested in Data Engineering
-- 🌱 I’m currently pursuing my B.Tech degree on information technology
+- 🌱 I’m currently working as Data Engineer at LTIMindtree
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :ph:8072980751